71819

 experienced

-1. taking part in a discussion about play and playwork
+1. taking part in at least one discussion about the key principles of play and playwork

 Summary sheet